Schaft-s/pythonProject_Firsov_Sergey/README.md

  _for example: if you spin cubic and now look at the side in which center is red - push red sencor near you - now all rotations will be understandable - it's like you're looking at this side_
  - To randomly shuffle the cube - click on the white sensor _(Random)_ under cube
+ - About command mode:
+   - to enter in it  -> press 'r'
+   - to go out -> f
+   - to write  -> same (dawsqe)
+   - to write "-"  -> g _(when you write '-' -> next rotate will be in another side (counterclockwise or clockwise)_
+   - to delete  -> h